secured lock Secured with SHA-256 Encryption

 Compare RatesStart Now →

-Meeting minimum car insurance requirements is vital to protecting yourself, especially in areas with heavy traffic.
+Having the minimum car insurance requirements is important to safeguard yourself, particularly in cities with heavy traffic.
 These statistics highlight how educated decisions prevent accidents and provide proper coverage.

 Missouri insurance claims show the risks that drivers face.
 Collision claims account for 35% of total claims and cost $4,200, while comprehensive claims at 25% average $2,800 per claim in the state.